 The primary purpose of the Buck Island Reservoir is diversion of high spring flow from the Rubicon River via the Buck-Loon Tunnel to Loon Lake Reservoir.
-Buck Island Reservoir is not used for long-term storage; however, SMUD has water rights for storage up to 1,200 action this reservoir.
-Water is released downstream from Buck Island Dam by either passing over the spillway or through one 12" diameter globe valve low-level outlet, which has a capacity of about 11 cfs at full reservoir pool.
+Buck Island Reservoir is not used for long-term storage; however, SMUD has water rights for storage up to 1,200 acft in this reservoir.
+Water is released downstream from Buck Island Dam by either passing over the spillway or through one 10" knife gate, low-level outlet valve, which has a capacity of ~11 cfs at full reservoir pool.

-The water level in Buck Island Reservoir fluctuates with changing volumes of inflow, ranging between the minimum operating pool level of 6,424.5 feet and the normal full pool level of 6,436.0 feet.
-Also, during the low inflow months August and September, diversion of water is not allowed, so SMUD installs gates in the Buck-Loon Tunnel inlet.
-This increases the minimum operating pool level by 6.5 feet to 6,431.0 feet, effectively narrowing the range of maximum water elevation fluctuation from 11.5 to 5.0 feet.
+Because Buck Island Reservoir is operated primarily as a diversion facility, the water level fluctuates with changing volumes of inflow, ranging between the minimum operating pool level of 6,424.5 feet and the normal full pool level of 6,436.0 feet.
+Water surface elevation in Buck Island Reservoir is maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to secure the maximum recreational benefits.
+SMUD typically lowers gates on the entrance to the Buck-Loon Tunnel during this period effectively increasing the minimum operating pool level by 8.5 feet to 6,433 feet and narrowing the range of maximum water elevation fluctuation from 11.5 to 5.0 feet.

-Water surface elevation in Buck Island Reservoir will be maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to secure the maximum recreational benefits.
 There are no reservoir level gaging requirements under the FERC License; however, reservoir elevations are gaged using duplicate submersible pressure transducers at Site 1.
 Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry to SMUD's SCADA system.